How to Write an Extemporaneous Speech - 4 Easy Steps

 How Do You Structure an Extemporaneous Speech Introduction?

 As always, you should start an introduction with an attention-grabber.
-This can be a famous quote, statistic, anecdote, or any other smart line that intrigues or surprises the audience.
-(An anecdote can be an event that occurred in your life or to someone close to you).
+This can be a famous quote, statistic, anecdote, or any other brilliant line that intrigues or surprises the audience.
+(An anecdote could be a personal experience or an incident involving someone you know.).

 How Do You Structure an Extemporaneous Speech Body Section?

-Try to discuss a few key points in the body of the speech.
-This will make your audience not to be bored and overcrowded with information, making it easy for them to remember your speech.
+Try to discuss a few critical points in the body of the speech.
+This will prevent your audience from being bored and overcrowded with information, making it easy for them to remember your speech.
 Each key point needs to be supported by around 2 – 3 pieces of evidence.
 Be specific and straightforward when talking about the supporting evidence.
 Being too general will make your listeners lose interest and feel bored.

 How Do You Structure an Extemporaneous Speech Conclusion?

-You should restate the topic under discussion in the first sentences of the conclusion, then briefly touch on the key points of the speech.
-You see how you started the extemporaneous speech introduction with a bang; the conclusion should end with also the same effect.
-Thus, have a strong closing remark.
+You should restate the topic under discussion in the first sentences of the conclusion and then briefly touch on the critical points of the speech.
+The way you start the extemporaneous speech introduction with a bang, the conclusion should end with the same effect and have a strong closing remark.

 10 Amazing Common Topics for Extemporaneous Speech

-Are you searching for convincing and interesting topics for your extemporaneous speech?
+Are you searching for convincing and exciting topics for your extemporaneous speech?
 This section is for you.

 1. Why should parents not choose a career path for their children?